Understanding Lean Transformation (1 Day Class)

 - Use key questions to begin creating a framework to guide your organization’s transformation

 We are all trying to transform.
-At the company level a transformation is a very big experiment indeed, at both the macro level, and at the very granular level of the daily—hourly—immediate—work itself.
+At the company level a transformation is a very big experiment indeed, at both the macro level and the very granular level of the daily/hourly/immediate work itself.

-Successful transformation calls for asituational approach that is based on innovating key dimensions of any organization through addressing a series of questions.
+Successful transformation calls for a situational approach that is based on innovating key dimensions of any organization through addressing a series of questions.
 These questions are fractal—meaning that the same questions apply whether working at the macro enterprise level or the level of individual responsibility as you dive progressively deeper into each dimension.
-But, while the transformation model that has emerged through years of experience is situational, the nature of the questions represent a clearpoint of view: If an organization fails to address each question, and with a sense of how each relates to the others, the transformation is headed for trouble.
+But, while the transformation model that has emerged through years of experience is situational, the nature of the questions represent a clear point of view: if an organization fails to address each question, and without a sense of how each relates to the others, the transformation is headed for trouble.

 Effective total transformation entails transforming five fundamental dimensions, through continuously addressing key questions associated with each: